♦ Introduction ♦

 Humanity’s Evolutionary Tradeoff

-At the outset, it is important to consider the era leading up to the Agricultural Revolution beginning 12,000 years ago.
+At the outset, it is important to consider the era leading up to the prehistoric transition from hunting and gathering to settled agriculture.
 The discoveries of paleo-art of the Lower Paleolithic era (about 2,500,000 to 200,000 years ago) hint at the cognitive characteristics of this era’s Homo species.
 What inspired the artistic creativity in this group of modern humans (Homo sapiens) and our now extinct human ancestors?

 From a symptoms point of view,(1), the most straightforward hypothesis may be that this creative drive was symptomatic of these hominins’ concurrent cognitive evolution.
 Language, and specifically the dialectic nature of human language, splits reality into polar extremes: good vs. bad, beauty vs. ugly, right vs. wrong, life vs. death, etc. This dialectic characteristic, with its polarizing characteristic, pervades human cognition causing us to feel a visceral sense of disconnection from Nature, i.e., Nature is not reducible to polar opposites!
 The resulting disconnect with Nature we feel drives us to find ways to connect and feel Oneness again — enter the art, music, and spirituality of prehistoric peoples.

-The Tao Te Ching addresses how language supplants primal intuition with cognition in its ‘disclaimer’ in chapter 1: The way possible to think, runs counter to the constant way.
+The Tao Te Ching hints at how language supplants primal intuition with cognition in its ‘disclaimer’ in chapter 1: The way possible to think, runs counter to the constant way.
 The name possible to express runs counter to the constant name.
-Even so, archeology, along with research of ‘unspoiled’ hunter-gatherer people in the last century, provides abundant evidence that our hunter-gatherer ancestors coped rather well with this cognitive dissonance through various forms of what we call ‘spiritual’ expression and a profoundly egalitarian social structure.
+Even so, archeology, along with research of ‘unspoiled’ hunter-gatherer people in the last century, provides abundant evidence that our hunter-gatherer ancestors coped rather well with this cognitive dissonance through their profoundly egalitarian social structure and shared forms of self-expression.
 For more on hunter-gatherers, see the Who are you? series (2).

 Divide and Conquer

-About 10,000 years ago, the Agricultural Revolution added to this cognitive schism between Nature and ourselves by displacing the uniting egalitarian ways of our hunter-gatherer ancestors with the hierarchical social system we know as civilization.
-This new ‘civilizing’ social model exploited hierarchical instincts at the expense of egalitarian instincts.
+The first agricultural revolution (10,000 to 2,000 BCE) added to this cognitive schism between Nature and ourselves by displacing the uniting egalitarian ways of our hunter-gatherer ancestors with the hierarchical social system we know as civilization.
+This new ‘civilizing’ social model exploited hierarchical instincts at the expense of egalitarian ones to help effectively manage the larger population made possible by nearly exponential advances in technology and agriculture.

-Essentially civilization, with its emphasis on specialization, literacy, knowledge, and social ranking, ‘divides and conquers’ the egalitarian hunter-gatherer in each of us.
-Indeed, specialization is the egg and civilization is the chicken, and we all know the egg predates the chicken.
-The more specialized the activities of a culture, the more sophisticated its civilization.
-Specialization is the hallmark of advanced civilizations (3) .
+Essentially civilization, with its emphasis on specialization, the calendar, knowledge, literacy, and social ranking, ‘divides and conquers’ the egalitarian hunter-gatherer in each of us.
+The more specialized the activities of a culture, the more multi-layered and hierarchical its society.
+Indeed, niche specialization is the hallmark of advanced and sophisticated civilizations (3).

 Dividing and conquering humanity’s ancestral way through specialization is socially disconnecting, and yet absolutely essential for organizing labor and managing large settled populations.
-The more sophisticated civilization becomes, the more hierarchical, and that leads to deeper social disconnection.
+The more specialized and sophisticated a civilization becomes, the more hierarchical, and that engenders further social disconnection.
 This is an excellent and ironic example of how solutions cause their own problems!
 In other words, everything has a price.

 Cognitive Dissonance + Social Disconnection

 There are two fundamental and interrelated factors to keep in mind: (A) the social disconnection caused by civilization and (B) the cognitive dissonance caused by the dialectic nature of language.
-Each exasperates the other.
-Humanity traded social security of the old way for material security of agriculture and the hierarchical social system required to support it.
+Each exacerbates the other.
+Humanity traded the social security of the old way for the material security of agriculture and the hierarchical social system required to support it.

-Survival instincts then drove this increasing sense of separate self to find a secure niche in the hierarchy, i.e., specialize in a meaningful role in order to belong.
-Specialization divides and ranks a population from ‘high’ to ‘low’, usually in this order: gods, kings, priests, teachers, warriors, artisans, traders, farmers, slaves, or their modern equivalents.
+Self-preservation instincts then drove this increasing sense of separate self to find a secure niche in the hierarchy.
+This meant specializing in a meaningful role in order to belong to society.
+The resulting niches of specialization divide and rank a population from ‘high’ to ‘low’, usually in this order: gods, kings, priests, teachers, warriors, artisans, traders, farmers, slaves, and ‘barbarians’, or the modern equivalents.

-In addition, the settled existence accompanying civilization allows individuals to hunt, gather, and hold on to things important for survival.
-The holding on to things increases the sense of separate self — ‘the illusion of self’ that Buddha pointed out in his second truth, i.e., the illusion of self originates and manifests itself in a cleaving to things — “things” include both the material and spiritual, the physical and mental.
+In addition, the settled existence accompanying civilization allows individuals to hold on to things to develop and safeguard their niche — to ‘keep up with the Joneses’, so to speak.
+The holding on to things increases the sense of separate self — ‘the illusion of self’ that Buddha pointed out in his second truth, i.e., “the illusion of self originates and manifests itself in a cleaving to things” — “things” include both the material and spiritual, the physical and mental.
 Such attachment augments the original sense of a separate self, which leaves one feeling more isolated and insecure.
-Enter the Sirens’ call to perfection; or rather, the illusion of perfection, i.e., Nature is not truly reducible to perfection vs. imperfection.
-You might say Nature is perfectly imperfect, or vice versa.

 Given these increasing pressures to land a secure niche, to connect, it is not surprising that notions of free will, success, and perfection hold more water.
-A belief in free will helps give the individual a sense of control over their life with the power to fill their niche in the social hierarchy.
+A belief in free will helps give individuals a sense of control over their life with the power to fill their niche in the social hierarchy.
 The free will ideal offers one hope that they can find their own way through life.
 There is a chance one can gain fame, fortune, prestige, rank, friends and admirers.
-The enhanced notions of self and free will help support and even drive hierarchical forces, and counteract the egalitarian ones.
-The illusion of perfection offers a way to establish hierarchical rank — a social measuring rod with, for example, ‘dullard’ on one end, and ‘genius’ on the other (4).
+The enhanced notions of ‘self’ and ‘free will’ help support and even drive hierarchical forces, and counteract the egalitarian ones.
+The illusion of perfection offers a way to establish hierarchical rank — a social measuring rod with, for example, ‘dullard’ on one end, and ‘genius’ on the other (5).

 Enter Religion and Practices like Yoga